PowerNukkitX-Bundle/PlaceholderAPI/README.md

 ## Installation

-1. Add the `PlaceholderAPI` class to your Nukkit project.
+1. Add the `PlaceholderAPI` class to your PowerNukkitX project.
-2. Register placeholders using `registerPlaceholder`.
+2. Register placeholders using `register`.
 3. Replace placeholders in strings using `processPlaceholders`.

 ## License